 The program consists of two components for each of five didactic units.
 The online educational modules provide most of the foundational and background information needed to optimize the experiential nature of the live workshops.

 - Unit 1 – Fundamentals of Primary Spine Care

 - Unit 2 - The Lumbar Spine

 - Unit 3 - The Cervical Spine

-- Unit 4 - Clinical Management and Final Proficiency Exam
+- Unit 4 - Case Analysis, Review, and Certification

 All program enrollees must view the online modules and pass each associated quiz PRIOR to attending the live workshop.
 Additionally, each unit of the PSP Program must be taken in sequential order.

 Continuing education credits are available for each of the PSP Live Workshops for those that register for certification.